Requirements and Information

 Stipulations for substitution of counsel must include the signature of the client signifying his/her consent to the substitution of counsel.

 Criminal Pretrial Conferences can be continued two times without the need for the Defense Attorney to appear provided that the Defense Attorney has filed with the Clerk the Pretrial Conference Request Form prior to the scheduled Pretrial Conference.
 Do not send the completed forms to the Judicial Assistant.
 Forms are available via direct download and in the courtroom.
-Additionally, an attorney can hand this form to the Clerk at the Pretrial Conference and the attorney may then leave without waiting for the Court to call his or her case.
+An attorney can hand this form to the Clerk at the Pretrial Conference and the attorney may then leave without waiting for the Court to call his or her case.

 Upon receipt of a legally sufficient motion pursuant to Rule 3.210(b) of the Florida Rules of Criminal Procedure, the Court will enter an order appointing an expert for purposes of evaluating competency.
 The Court will choose this expert based upon a rotation of the approved experts in this jurisdiction.
 The Court will consider the appointment of additional experts at a hearing on a motion from either the State or Defense.